risc0/risc0/website/api/zkvm/install.md

 > At this time, there is only one release of the `cpp` toolchain.
 Installing the default version will fall back to this release.

-2. For x86-64 macOS or arm64 linux, you must build `rzup` from source.
-Clone the repository by running `git clone https://github.com/risc0/risc0.git`.
-Go to the root of the repository and run `cargo install --path rzup`.
-Build and install the `cargo-risczero` by first checking out the branch `release-*` where `*` is `[major release number].[minor release number]` of your desired zkVM version.
-For example, if you would like to install version 1.1.0, run `git checkout origin/release-1.1` and run `cargo install --path risc0/cargo-risczero`.
-Build and install the rust toolchain by running `rzup toolchain build rust` this command may require utilities such as `cmake` and the `ninja` build system to be installed.

 ## Update